deltaechoecho/deltaechoecho.github.io/portfolio.md

 include_in_nav: true
 ---

-Olympus EM-10, EP-2, and a lot of travel.
-Prints available on request.
+<p>Olympus EM-10, EP-2, and a lot of travel.
+Prints available on request.</p>

 <div class="box alt">
   {% for image in site.static_files %}